Saturday, 29 March 2025

 Some further clean-up is required with finer grades of sandpaper before the upper sub assembly is added to the lower but I'm really pleased with how this process turned out.

-The third issue is one I should have noticed and addressed much earlier but I did not follow the build steps.
-The bodywork sub-assembly to chassis rail sub-assembly connection is by way of several keyway connections and they did not fit at all precisely on my kit.
-Bodywork assembly to chassis assembly fit issue
+The third issue to address is one that most builders will come up against early on in the build.
+I should have noticed much earlier but I did not follow the build steps.
+The bodywork assembly to chassis assembly connection is by way of several keyway connections and they did not fit at all precisely on my kit.

 Chapter 4